AshKyd/briscycle/site/brisbane-city/riverwalk/index.md

 >
 > It was an iconic feature of the city, and the completion of these works will help bring it back bigger and better than ever.

+{% ad %}

 The main focuses of the reconstruction project were cost and sturdiness, with the previous floating walkway costing $650,000 annually to maintain.

 The new construction is a fixed walkway constructed 3.4 metres above the mean sea level and follow a similar route to the previous structure which will also have a significantly lower maintenance cost, and is expected to be able to survive a one-in-2000 year flood.